nullivex/oose-sdk/README.md

 ## Changelog

+### 1.2.0
+* Purchases now require the file extension and will no longer supply it this is a breaking change to all integrations.

 ### 1.1.10
 * Since node has started checking SSL certs without giving the user a chance to intervene we  have to set `rejectUnauthorized: false` by default now.
 Have